Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Stems are a part of the shoot system of a plant.
 They may range in length from a few millimeters to hundreds of meters, and also vary in diameter, depending on the plant type.
 Stems are usually above ground, although the stems of some plants, such as the potato, also grow underground.
 Stems may be herbaceous (soft) or woody in nature.
 Their main function is to provide support to the plant, holding leaves, flowers and buds; in some cases, stems also store food for the plant.
 A stem may be unbranched, like that of a palm tree, or it may be highly branched, like that of a magnolia tree.
 The stem of the plant connects the roots to the leaves, helping to transport absorbed water and minerals to different parts of the plant.
 It also helps to transport the products of photosynthesis, namely sugars, from the leaves to the rest of the plant.

 Plant stems, whether above or below ground, are characterized by the presence of nodes and internodes (Figure 23.4).
 Nodes are points of attachment for leaves, aerial roots, and flowers.
 The stem region between two nodes is called an internode.
-The stalk that extends from the stem to the base of the leaf is the petiole.
+The stalk that extends from the stem to the leaf blade is the petiole.
 An axillary bud is usually found in the axil—the area between the base of a leaf and the stem—where it can give rise to a branch or a flower.
 The apex (tip) of the shoot contains the apical meristem within the apical bud.

 Figure 23.4 Leaves are attached to the plant stem at areas called nodes.
 An internode is the stem region between two nodes.
 The petiole is the stalk connecting the leaf to the stem.
 The leaves just above the nodes arose from axillary buds.